-Response: There are 66 required vehicle parking spaces equating to 20 compact spaces.
-Based on the anticipated use of the project (warehouse), we have provided 20 compact parking stalls.
+Response: There are 66 required vehicle parking spaces equating to 20 compact spaces minimum.
+We have provided 26 compact parking stalls, which is between the minimum required and maximum allowed.

 20.55.030 Location of required parking and leased parking.